gaurav-k-prasad/Airbnb/README.md

 ### passport-local-mongoose -> npm package used for easier integration with mongodb
 While writing schema for user we can use Schama.plugin(passportLocalMongoose);

+### MVC -> Model view controller is a way of structuring the code
+The controller means that all the functions that are going to be perfromed on going to a route will be written in a new file in Controller dir.